PeteBleackley/PeteBleackley.github.io/Data-Science-Notebooks/grammar-of-truth-and-lies.md

+---
+layout: default
 title: Data Science Notebooks - The Grammar of Truth and Lies
+---

-#The Grammar of Truth and Lies
+# The Grammar of Truth and Lies

 The issue of trust in the media is very important to me, and so when a dataset of fake news items was posted on Kaggle, I decided to see if NLP could be used to distinguish between real and fake news.